JonHurst/efjtk/docs/overview.rst

 This is a set of tools for working with electronic Flight Journal (eFJ) files.
 An eFJ file is just a text file that stores personal flight data using a simple, intuitive scheme that is easy to work with for both humans and computers.
-A full description of the scheme can be found at https://hursts.org.uk/efjdocs/format.html.
+A tutorial detailing how to create files with this scheme can be found at https://hursts.org.uk/efj.html and a full description can be found at https://hursts.org.uk/efjdocs/format.html.

 Three interfaces are provided: a :ref:`web application<webapp>`, a :ref:`Tk